 IDS™ – Issues Solving Track™

 Keeping a running list of long term and short term issues is only half the battle.
 Teams must then master the discipline of “IDS”.
-I recommend utilizing the following four column approach to document the 4 steps to solving issues:
+We recommend utilizing the following approach to document the 4 steps to solving issues:

-Our level of success in all areas of life is largely determined by our ability to solve issues that arise.
+Our level of success in all areas of life is largely determined by our ability to solve issues as they arise.
 Likewise, the success of your business is largely dependent on your team’s ability to strengthen their collective ability identify, discuss & solve issues.

 - Read Chapter 6 of Traction “The Issues Component” and implement the Issues Solving Track™ in your organization.